-ANTA RITA, Guam – The Los Angeles-class attack submarine USS Topeka (SSN 754) returned to its homeport of Apra Harbor, Guam, on Jan.
-28 following a forward operating period to the Western Pacific.
+Los Angeles-class attack submarine USS Topeka (SSN 754) returned to its homeport of Apra Harbor, Guam, on March 30 following a three-month forward-operating period to the Western Pacific.

 Topeka celebrated the various achievements of its crew members in their professional development.

 “We had 10 Sailors and two officers become submarine qualified, and two officer were promoted,” said Senior Chief Sonar Technician Submarines Michael Wagnen, Topeka’s chief of the boat.
 “The crew continues to challenge themselves professionally and personally, striving to always be better.”

 Topeka was commissioned Oct.
 21, 1989, and is the third ship of the U.S. Navy named for the city of Topeka, Kansas.
 It is the fourth “improved” Los Angeles-class submarine.
 Measuring more than 360 feet long and displacing more than 6,900 tons, Topeka has a crew of approximately 140 Sailors.
 Topeka is capable of supporting various missions, including anti-submarine warfare, anti-surface ship warfare, strike warfare and intelligence, surveillance and reconnaissance.